oroinc/documentation/commerce/configuration_guide/landing_commerce/customer/contact_us/contact_us_global.rst

 Enabling Contact Us form globally sets system settings as default ones.

-To enable or disable the display of the form in the front store globally:
+To enable or disable the display of the form in the storefront globally:

 1. Navigate to the system configuration (click **System > Configuration** in the main menu).
 2. Select **Commerce > Customer > Contact Requests** in the menu to the left.